 As described above in the section entitled "Overview" above and elsewhere in this Annual Report on Form 10-K, we are in the development stage and have not generated any revenues to date.
 Since our inception on July 10, 2000, we have financed our operations primarily through private placements of convertible debt, shares of common stock and warrants, and a public offering of shares of common stock.
-To date, we have raised a total of \$26,630 from these offerings and had \$10,704 of cash available at December 31, 2004.
+At December 31, 2005, we had raised a total of \$26,630 from these offerings and had \$4,466 of cash available.
+On February 14, 2006 we raised \$10,000 resulting in net proceeds after transaction costs of approximately \$9.3 million by issuing 7% Convertible Debentures and common stock warrants through a private placement.
+The Convertible Debentures and related interest may be repaid in common stock subject to certain provisions.
+The details of this transaction are more fully described in Note 11 (Subsequent Events) to our audited financial statements included with this annual report.